Garlic planting at Great Song Farm

 CLC established the Farmer Landowner Match Program in 2008, and since that time the program has grown to include more than 200 active participants.
-In mid-2013 we established a partnership with the Dutchess Land Conservancy in order to expand the program beyond Columbia County and serve farmers and landowners across Dutchess County.
+In mid-2013 we formed a partnership with the Dutchess Land Conservancy in order to expand the program beyond Columbia County and serve farmers and landowners across Dutchess County.

 In addition, we recently launched the Conserve a Local Farm (CALF) Program, connecting sellers of active farmland with conservation-minded buyers and helping to ensure that the remaining farmland in Columbia County is accessible to farmers.
 The establishment of voluntary conservation agreements limits non-agricultural development on farmland.

 HOW DOES THE PROGRAM SUPPORT LOCAL FARMS?